More on Life Insurance

-If the split-dollar arrangement is between employer and employee, you pay taxes based on the premiums paid by your employer or on the value of the benefits you receive from the life insurance policy.
+If the arrangement is between employer and employee, you pay taxes based on the premiums paid by your employer or on the value of the benefits you could receive from the life insurance policy.

 It’s different for every agreement but premiums are usually paid in whole or in part by you, your employer, and/or a business partner.